How to Use Multi-Tenancy Data in Embedded Analytics

 The multi-tenancy services reduce the complexity and customizations that are often required when embedding BI into your OEM software, ERP application, or other SaaS applications.
 Its capabilities allow you to easily maintain data isolation while supporting multiple tasks within the same account or organization at the same time.

 With the rise and spread of cloud computing platforms, organizations are increasingly considering hosting analytics applications on shared infrastructure.
-Multi-tenant architecture is what they have been seeking and what weights their decision to make the move – it leverages shared resources, it saves time and worries, and lowers operational costs.
+Multi-tenant architecture is what they have been seeking and what weighs their decision to make the move – it leverages shared resources, saves time and worries, and lowers operational costs.

 This article describes the meaning of multi-tenant data architecture, points out its benefits, and walks you through how you can use multi-tenancy data in an embedded analytics solution.

 What Is Multi-Tenancy?